 Another thing to note is that, although necessary all year-round, diabetics with Raynaud’s need to closely monitor blood sugar levels during the winter since unregulated high sugars tend to further blood vessel damage.

-If you do experience an attack, the most important thing to remember is to never ignore a Raynaud’s-induced episode in any part of your body.
-Instead, respond to an attack immediately with rewarming techniques until circulation is restored.
-Some things to try when an attack hits include:
+Never ignore a Raynaud’s-induced episode in any part of your body.
+If you do experience a Raynaud’s attack, follow helpful cold weather tips and respond immediately with warming techniques until your circulation is restored.
+Some things to try when a Raynaud’s attack hits include:

 - Moving to a warmer room or space as soon as you begin to feel an attack.